حقائق عامة

 • Sustainability & environment

-Modest as we Swiss are, we rarely mention how sustainable our country really is.
-Yet Switzerland has so much to offer!
-Countless rankings offer proof of this.
-Switzerland regularly scores above average in international studies when it comes to...
+Modest as we Swiss are, we rarely mention how sustainable our country actually is.
+Switzerland has a lot to show for it!
+Numerous rankings are proof of this.
+Switzerland regularly scores above average in international studies in terms of...

 Learn more about Sustainability & environment